2024 Field Trips, Workshops and Keynote/Dinners Schedule

 Birding Lake Apopka North Shore, December 2021.
 NORTH SHORE BIRDING FESTIVAL Photo: Deborah Green

-Friday Trip 13.
-Birding Lake Apopka North Shore Mostly driving, some walking.
+Friday 3.
+Early Lake Apopka Wildlife Drive Mostly driving, some walking.

 Male Painted Bunting eating weed seeds.
 Photo: Mark Hainen

-Friday Trip 14.
+Friday 4.
 Ferndale Preserve: Wintering Songbirds – Walking

 Ferndale Preserve, 19220 County Rd 455, Clermont, FL 34715.